 While both VPNs and proxy servers provide privacy and some level of enhanced security, VPNs have an advantage in most respects.
 While a proxy will hide your IP, a VPN will encrypt your entire connection.
 Proxy servers may be fine for trivial tasks, but if you are serious about protecting yourself while connecting to the internet, a VPN wins when it comes to a VPN vs Proxy Servers.

-For those interested in setting up your own VPN check out the following guide:
+For those interested in setting up your own VPN, you can deploy one below: